Table of Contents

 A PME student teacher registered with the Teaching Council under Route 3 – Further

 Education can also be engaged by parents for the Home Based Summer Programme.

 PME student teachers currently in Year 1 of the programme who have applied for registration

-with the Teaching Council under Further Education can be engaged by parents for the homebased summer programme where the following conditions are fulfilled:
+with the Teaching Council under Further Education prior to first day of tuition can be engaged by parents for the homebased summer programme where the following conditions are fulfilled:

 1. Garda vetting has been completed as part of their application for registration with the Teaching Council.